Federal Travel and Transportation Policies

 Additionally, parking fees; road, tunnel and bridge costs; and airplane parking, landing and tie-down fees may be authorized.

-Under FTR Amendment 2005-05, if determined to be advantageous to the government, the employee may be reimbursed for mileage between the residence and office to a common carrier terminal, or from the residence directly to a common carrier terminal when on official travel requiring an overnight stay.
+Under FTR Amendment 2005-05, if determined to be advantageous to the government, you may be reimbursed for mileage between your residence and office to a common carrier terminal, or from the residence directly to a common carrier terminal when on official travel requiring an overnight stay.

 Use of Government Vehicles